 Perhaps the best-known U.P. lake cruises are to see the majestic Pictured Rocks, departing from Munising during the warm months.
 Considered the best way to see the Pictured Rocks National Lakeshore, the 2-3-hour tours will leave you wanting more.
 Another favorite is the cruise to Isle Royale National Park.
 Ferries depart from the Keweenaw Peninsula’s Houghton for a six-hour cruise or from Copper Harbor for a shorter three-hour cruise.
-If you prefer the slap of wind in your sails, try the Coaster II, an historic schooner built in 1933, offering sails as short as two hours or as long as overnight.

 There are so many things to do outdoors in the U.P. here are just a few that are hard to duplicate.
 For birders, the Whitefish Point Bird Observatory, north of Paradise on the far eastside of the peninsula, is one of the nation’s premier points to observe migratory birds of all types and sizes.
 Visitors are welcome, and events are posted on the WPBO website.
 If you want to really test your mettle in the water, how about whitewater rafting?
 Yup, no need to go east, the Menominee River is ready to take you on.
 Check out Northwoods Adventures for more info!
 Or if a little exercise coupled with a little silent floating is more what you have in mind, try a kayak or canoe trip to view the lakeshore and the lake closeup.
 Depending upon your desired destination, Trip Advisor ranks several companies to get you going out on the water.